JeffofBread/dwm-libconfig/README.md

 ```

 ## Configuration

-dwm-libconfig will search for a configuration in a few places.
-It will first look for any configuration file passed from the CLI using
+dwm-libconfig will search for a configuration in a few places (in this order):

-`-c PATH`.
-If it finds no file or an invalid configuration file, it will continue.
-It will then search `~/.config/`, `~/.config/dwm/`.
+1. Configuration file passed in through the CLI (`-c PATH`)
+2. `$XDG_CONFIG_HOME/.config/dwm.conf` or `$HOME/.config/dwm.conf` if `$XDG_CONFIG_HOME` isn't defined
+3. `$XDG_CONFIG_HOME/.config/dwm/dwm.conf` or `$HOME/.config/dwm/dwm.conf` if `$XDG_CONFIG_HOME` isn't defined

+If those three paths fail or lead to invalid configurations, dwm will try and use fallback configurations.
+These are not intended to be
+managed or edited directly by the user, and will not be backed up at the end of parsing.

+4. `$XDG_DATA_HOME/.local/share/dwm/dwm_last.conf` or `$HOME/.local/share/dwm/dwm_last.conf` if `$XDG_CONFIG_HOME` isn't defined
+5. `/etc/dwm/dwm.conf`

-If it is still unable to find a configuration, it will try and locate a backup of your latest successfully parsed configuration.
+The first of these two is a backup of the last successfully parsed user configuration.
+The second is a system-wide default configuration
-This will be located at `~/.local/share/dwm/dwm_last.conf`.
-Note, this is NOT where YOU should save a file to.
-This is used as a backup
-of your configuration, created and managed by dwm.
-Finally, if it can't find any user configurations, it will search in `/etc/dwm/`.
-This is where a default, minimal configuration is saved.
-It will not be backed up, and purely exists as a fallback configuration.
-You
-can edit this if you feel you need to, but it is probably best to leave it alone.
-Finally, should the parser completely fail and be
-unable to locate a single valid configuration file, it will use an internal, hardcoded set of default values.
+installed alongside dwm during `make install`.
+In the event all configuration files fail to be found or contain major syntax errors
+making parsing impossible, dwm will fall back to the default values defined in `config.h`.

 Now about the configuration file itself.
 The example configuration provided with this repository (`dwm.conf`) contains most of the
 documentation you should need.
-All elements in the file must follow the libconfig file syntax, read up on it here:
+I recommend starting with this file and tweaking to fit your needs.
+All elements in the file must
+follow the [libconfig](https://hyperrealm.github.io/libconfig/) file syntax, read up on it here:

  - https://hyperrealm.github.io/libconfig/libconfig_manual.html#Configuration-Files

-Any issues with the syntax will cause parsing to fail, as libconfig is not very fault-tolerant when it comes to syntax.
-Warning,
-older versions of libconfig do not support trailing commas.
-This means that parsing could fail if you place a comma after the final
-element in a list.
-Please be careful about this, it can catch you off guard quite easily.
-Also, be careful with commas surrounding
-the button/key binds. libconfig supports multi-line strings, meaning if you forget a comma after a line of binds, libconfig will
-combine the line you just wrote and the next together into one long bind, causing that keybind to likely fail to parse.
+If there are major syntax errors, [libconfig](https://hyperrealm.github.io/libconfig/) will not be able to parse the file correctly, and parsing will fail, with dwm
+falling back on the default configuration values specified in `config.h`.
+Minor syntax errors however, like an incorrect field in
+a bind or a single setting, will not cause parsing to fail.
+In the case of a bind, that bind will simply be skipped, or in the case
+of a setting, the default value from `config.h` will be used instead.

 ## Performance Impact

-There is definitely a performance impact, but it is generally minimal.
+There is definitely a performance impact, but it is quite minimal.
 In my testing, even in extremely resource limited VM or emulated
 systems, the time to parse a configuration is negligible.
 The longest time I found in my testing was around 400ms, with the rest of the
 setup of dwm (mainly `setup()` and `scan()`) taking roughly 1s.
 During runtime, there are also some small performance losses, mainly
 surrounding access time on elements in the key and button bind arrays.
-In dwm-libconfig, they are allocated on the heap, vs in
+In dwm-libconfig, they are not defined at compile time, vs in
-traditional dwm where they are on the stack.
-Combined with the loss of some compiler optimizations made in default dwm, you can run
+traditional dwm where they are.
+Combined with the loss of compiler optimizations, this can lead to higher input latency on dwm key and
-into higher input latency on dwm key and button bind actions.
-Though, again, this is generally quite minimal.
-In the worst case
+button bind actions.
+Though, again, this is generally extremely minimal.
+In the worst case scenarios I found that it can add around
-scenarios I found that it can add around 20-25ms of delay when accessing elements on opposite sides of the array in an extremely low
+20-25ms of delay when accessing elements on opposite sides of the array in low resource VM or emulated environments.
-resource system or VM.

 With all that said, real world performance losses are generally imperceptible.
 I have a relatively modern laptop and desktop PC, and both
-see less than 3ms to parse a complex configuration, and key / button bind latency of less than .3ms at worst.
-And, lets be honest, if
+see less than .75ms to parse a complex configuration, and key / button bind latency of less than .2ms at worst.
-you are here looking at this patch, optimizing down to the last atom is not likely your chief concern.

 ## TODOs
 There are still a few things I want to adjust before releasing this as a proper patch:
 - [ ] Complete the documentation.
-- [x] Fix the very clumsy logging. `print_log()` is just a placeholder macro to bridge the gap between my fully fledged logger and dwm's original source.
-It needs a little more polish.
-- [x] If I can, I want to remove the need for most functions called by a bind to be made a non-const `Arg`.
-If I can solve this, it will reduce the codebase impact of the patch and reduce conflicts with other patches a little.
-- [x] Reduce codebase impact as much as possible to improve patch compatability.
 - [ ] Add an extra diff(s) to support patches like [restartsig](https://dwm.suckless.org/patches/restartsig/) out of the box

 ## Reaching Out